AragonDAC/APMHackathon/README.md

-# What is APM?
+# What is aragonPM?

-**APM** stands for **Aragon Package Manager**.
+**aragonPM** stands for **Aragon Package Manager**.
 It is a decentralized package manager designed to handle the upgradeability of smart contracts as well as arbitrary data blobs.
-The best way to learn about APM is to read [this](http://blog.aragon.one/using-apm-to-replace-npm-and-other-centralized-package-managers/) and [this](https://blog.aragon.org/deploying-and-distributing-aragon-core-11e70cbc9b50/) articles and browse the [doc](https://hack.aragon.org/docs/apm.html).
+The best way to learn about aragonPM is to read [this](http://blog.aragon.one/using-apm-to-replace-npm-and-other-centralized-package-managers/) and [this](https://blog.aragon.org/deploying-and-distributing-aragon-core-11e70cbc9b50/) articles and browse the [doc](https://hack.aragon.org/docs/apm.html).

 # What is this hackathon about?

 Most of us rely on NPM for everything we work on.
 NPM is far from being perfect, though: centralized infrastructure, security issues, lack of incentivization, etc.

-The goal of this hackathon is to spawn a series of initiatives to enhance APM to the point where it become a serious - and backward compatible - alternative to NPM.
+The goal of this hackathon is to spawn a series of initiatives to enhance aragonPM to the point where it become a serious - and backward compatible - alternative to NPM.
 As a first step toward this goal this hackathon will focus on two topics.

-## T0 - APM User Interface
+## T0 - aragonPM User Interface

-All APM registries and repositories related data are stored either on-chain or over IPFS.
+All aragonPM registries and repositories related data are stored either on-chain or over IPFS.
 That's great for decentralization but not so great for the end user experience.
-The goal of this topic is to develop end-users interfaces allowing to search through APM registries and browse packages versions.
-Let's build the [npmjs.com](https://npmjs.com) of APM!
+The goal of this topic is to develop end-users interfaces allowing to search through aragonPM registries and browse packages versions.
+Let's build the [npmjs.com](https://npmjs.com) of aragonPM!

 ### Ressources

 - [Aragon Design Guideline](https://wiki.aragon.org/design/).
 In case you need some inspirations regarding your design.
 - [GraphProtocol Aragon Subgraph](https://github.com/graphprotocol/aragon-subgraph).
 TheGraph allows you to index and search through Ethereum events and IPFS data.
-It may (or may not) be a good starting point to offer decentralized searchability to APM registries.
+It may (or may not) be a good starting point to offer decentralized searchability to aragonPM registries.

 ## T1 - NPM backend

 For now, everyone uses NPM, right?
-So what if could we create an NPM backend serving APM-hosted packages?
-The goal of this topic is to develop an enhanced version of [APM serve](https://github.com/aragon/apm-serve) complying to the [NPM Registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md).
+So what if could we create an NPM backend serving aragonPM-hosted packages?
+The goal of this topic is to develop an enhanced version of [aragonPM serve](https://github.com/aragon/apm-serve) complying to the [NPM Registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md).

 ### Resources

-- [APM serve](https://github.com/aragon/apm-serve).
-A Web 2.0 server for Web 3.0 APM hosted dApps and packages.
+- [aragonPM serve](https://github.com/aragon/apm-serve).
+A Web 2.0 server for Web 3.0 aragonPM hosted dApps and packages.
 - [NPM Registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md).
 The API any NPM registry must comply to.